 CDS-C14.
-Application closing date Does your institution have an application closing date?
-No Application closing date (fall): N/A Priority date: 15-Nov CDS-C15.
+Application closing date

+Does your institution have an application closing date?
+No

+Application closing date (fall): N/A

+Priority date: 15-Nov

+CDS-C15.
 First-time, first-year students are accepted for terms other than the fall.

 CDS-C16.
-Notification to applicants of admission decision sent On a rolling basis beginning (date): February CDS-C17.
-Reply policy for admitted applicantsMust reply by May 1 or within 2 weeks if notified thereafterDeadline for housing deposit (MMDD):05/01Amount of housing deposit:\$300Refundable if student does not enroll?Yes, under certain ain circumstances CDS-C18.
+Notification to applicants of admission decision sent

+On a rolling basis beginning (date): February

+CDS-C17.
+Reply policy for admitted applicants

+Must reply by May 1 or within 2 weeks if notified thereafter

+Deadline for housing deposit (MMDD): 05/01 Amount of housing deposit: \$300

+Refundable if student does not enroll?
+Yes, under certain circumstances first-time, first-year (freshman) students one year or more before high school graduation?
+Yes

+CDS-C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
+No

-No CDS-C19.
-Early admission of high school students: Does your institut first-time, first-year (freshman) students one year or more bef • UB-2.
+CDS-C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time,

+UB-2.
 Are campus visits required of new students?
-Not required, but they are recommended UB-3.
+Not required, but they are recommended

+UB-3.
 Are admissions interviews required of new students?
+No

-No UB-4.
-Tuition deposit amount: \$150 UB-5 .
-Tuition deposit is refundable until: May 1 UB-6.
+UB-4.
+Tuition deposit amount: \$150

+UB-5.
+Tuition deposit is refundable until: May 1

+UB-6.
 Is the application fee refundable?
 No

 - UB-7.
 Are there special requirements for admission to specific programs?
-Architecture requires a portfolio and Dance, Music Theatre, Theatre and Music require an audition.
+Architecture encourages a portfolio and Dance, Music Theatre, Theatre and Music require an audition.

 - UB-8.
 List special programs or policies for applicants who are not normally admissible due to academic deficiencies and/or economic disadvantages:

 - Equal Opportunity Program (EOP)

 - Athletics

 - Special Talent Admission